robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Making change on your software team will require leadership.
 You need not be the boss to lead, but you must know how.
 Leadership best practices have changed in the work-from-home era.
-This article gives the new essential techniques.
+This article identifies the new essential techniques.

 This is the blog post to accompany the Skills Matter talk of 13 August 2020, ["Essential Techniques for Leading Software Teams in the Work From Home Era"](https://skillsmatter.com/meetups/13127-essential-techniques-for-leading-software-teams-in-the-work-from-home-era).

 <!--more-->

 Leadership is the practice of social influence.
 Anyone can lead; team leadership is not restricted to the nominated leaders.
 This article is for